 -Name isn't final though. pic.twitter.com/tpBhXpDCad

-It Apple brings Apple Silicon to the MacBook Pro we can expect to see Apple's own graphics solution.
-Currently the 16in MacBook Pro offers the AMD Radeon Pro 5300M with 4GB or the AMD Radeon Pro 5500M with 4GB and the AMD Radeon Pro 5600M with 8GB.
-Many will be concerned that the new Silicon 16in MacBook Pro will lack discrete graphics.
+Currently, the 16in MacBook Pro offers the AMD Radeon Pro 5300M or 5500M with 4GB RAM or the AMD Radeon Pro 5600M with 8GB RAM.
+Many will be concerned that the new Silicon 16in MacBook Pro will lack discrete graphics and will be less appropriate for high-end use as a result of that.

-Hopefully there is no need for concern.
-Reports suggest that Apple is working on a 16-core graphics solution for the M1X.
-We could even see a 32-core graphics option, and by 2022 we could see 64 and 128 dedicated cores in Apple's highest-end machines, according to Bloomberg's sources.
+Hopefully, there is no need for concern.
+Reports suggest that Apple is working on a 16-core graphics solution for the successor to the M1.

 As we discuss in our Apple vs Intel article, Apple is setting expectations high - claiming that we can expect "higher performance GPUs" inside the new Apple Silicon Macs.
 It is entirely possible that Apple will be able to achieve its promise: Apple uses Tile Based Deferred Rendering (TBDR) rather than the Immediate Mode Rendering (IMR) as used by Intel, Nvidia and AMD GPUs and there are a number of benefits to this.